 This is what we have to deal with most of the time and the word fix isn’t really adequate.

 While the root cause of some technical issues or mindset can be addressed and changed with ‘immediate fixes’ and the ‘quick fixes’, some root causes take a bit longer to fix.

-For example, if you really need to get stronger to Front Squat heavier, you need to go through thorough programming and have to put the work in over weeks to see physical adaptations to allow you to Front Squat heavier.
+For example, if you really need to get stronger to Front Squat heavy, you need to go through thorough thorough programming and have to put the work in over weeks to see physical adaptations to allow you to get the heavy Front Squat you desire.

-With the example of the Front Squat and the goal being to ultimately Front Squat heavier, you need to prioritize the Front Squat in your training and have a program where you go through different phases, for example start with a phase of four weeks targeting functional hypertrophy, followed by a phase of four weeks targeting strength development and finish with a phase of four weeks working on maximum strength.
+With the example of the Front Squat and the goal being to ultimately Front Squat heavy, you need to prioritize the Front Squat in your training and have a program where you go through different phases, for example, start with a training phase of four weeks targeting functional hypertrophy, followed by a phase of four weeks targeting strength development and finish with a phase of four weeks working on maximum strength.

-I have written on benchmarks for the Front Squat in the article What Do Front Squats Develop and Why You Need To Do Them in the section How much should I be able to Front Squat for my bodyweight which are numbers I have found to be true from my experience and working with athletes, that use the Front Squat as a means to improve in their sport.
+I have written on benchmarks for the Front Squat in the article How much should I Front Squat which are numbers I have found to be true from my experience and working with athletes, that use the Front Squat as a means to improve in their sport.